WebSphere Liberty Recipes

 10. If the applications don't use resources in META-INF/resources directories of embedded JAR files, then set <webContainer skipMetaInfResourcesProcessing="true" />.

-11. Consider reducing each HTTP endpoint's tcpOptions maxOpenConnections to the hundreds range to avoid excessive request queuing under stress and test with a saturation test.
+11. Consider reducing each HTTP endpoint's tcpOptions maxOpenConnections to approximately the expected maximum number of concurrent processing and queued requests that avoids excessive request queuing under stress, and test with a saturation & slow performance test.

 5. If using databases (JDBC):